 Registration is not required, but you can help us know how many people to expect by filling out this form to let us know you’ll be with us in DC!

 CAMPAIGN NONVIOLENCE NATIONAL CONVERGENCE, MARCH, & ACTION

 NONVIOLENCE OR NON-EXISTENCE: CHOOSE NONVIOLENCE

 MARK YOUR CALENDARS!
 Join us on Sept.
-21, 2018, International Peace Day, for an evening of reflection on five years of Campaign Nonviolence and the next steps forward, with George Martin, Rev. John Dear, Kathy Kelly, Rev. Lennox Yearwood (invited), Shane Claiborne, Dr. Ken Butigan & Dr. Kit Evans-Ford, and on Sat.
+21, 2018, International Peace Day, for an evening of reflection on five years of Campaign Nonviolence and the next steps forward, with George Martin, Rev. John Dear, Lisa Sharon Harper, Rev. Lennox Yearwood, Shane Claiborne, Dr. Ken Butigan & Dr. Kit Evans-Ford, and on Sat.
 Sept.
 22, 2018, for a legal rally and a nonviolent silent march from the Martin Luther King, Jr. statue to the White House for a rally and nonviolent direct action.

 2018 marks the 50th anniversary of the assassination of Martin Luther King, Jr. The night before he was killed, he told the crowd in Memphis, “The choice is no longer violence or nonviolence; it’s nonviolence or non-existence.”